Highly rotating viscous compressible fluids in presence of capillarity effects: Introduction

 \medbreak In the present paper, we consider system \eqref{intro_eq:NSK+rot} in the infinite slab $\Omega\,=\,\R^2\times\,]0,1[\,$, supplemented with complete slip boundary conditions, and with ill-prepared initial data.
 Our goal is to study the asymptotic behavior of weak solutions in the regime of low Mach number and low Rossby number, possibly combining these effects with the vanishing capillarity limit.

 We stress here the following facts.
-First of all, we do not deal with general viscosity and surface tension functions: we fix both $\nu(\rho)$ and $\sigma(\rho)$ as specified above.
-Second point: we consider a $3$-D domain, but we impose complete slip boundary conditions, in order to avoid boundary layers effects.
+First of all, we do not deal with general viscosity and surface tension functions: we fix both $\mu(\rho)$ and $\sigma(\rho)$ as specified above.
+Second point: we consider a $3$-D domain, but we impose complete slip boundary conditions, in order to avoid boundary layers effects, which we will not treat in this paper.
 Finally, our analysis relies on the techniques used in \cite{F-G-N}, and this allows us to deal with general ill-prepared initial data, i.e. initial densities $\bigl(\rho_{0,\veps}\bigr)_\veps$ (of the form $\rho_{0,\veps}=1+\veps r_{0,\veps}$) and initial velocities $\bigl(u_{0,\veps}\bigr)_\veps$, both bounded in suitable spaces, which do not necessarily belong to the kernel of the singular perturbation operator.

-For any fixed $\veps\in\,]0,1]$, the existence of global in time ``weak'' solutions to our system can be proved in the same way as in \cite{B-D-L}.
-As a matter of fact, energy methods still work, due to the skew-symmetry of the Coriolis operator; moreover, the control of the rotation term in the energy estimates for the BD entropy is not difficult: this guarantees additional regularity for the density (but not uniformly in $\veps$, yet), and the possibility to prove convergence of the sequence of smooth solutions to a weak one.
-We refer to Subsection \ref{ss:weak} for more details.

-However, a uniform control on the higher order derivatives of the densities is fundamental in our analysis, in order to pass to the limit for $\veps\ra0$.
-This is done in Subsection \ref{ss:unif-bounds}: it can be obtained arguing like in the proof of the BD entropy estimates, but showing a uniform bound for the rotation term.
+For any fixed $\veps\in\,]0,1]$, the existence of global in time ``weak'' solutions to our system can be proved in the same way as in \cite{B-D-L} (see the discussion in Subsection \ref{ss:weak} for more details).
+As a matter of fact, energy methods still work, due to the skew-symmetry of the Coriolis operator; moreover, a control of the rotation term (but not uniformly in $\veps$) is easy to get in the BD entropy estimates: this guarantees additional regularity for the density, and the possibility to prove convergence of the sequence of smooth solutions to a weak one.
+However, a uniform control on the higher order derivatives of the densities is fundamental in our study, in order to pass to the limit for $\veps\ra0$.
+It can be obtained (see Subsection \ref{ss:unif-bounds}) arguing like in the proof of the BD entropy estimates, but showing a uniform bound for the rotation term.
 This is the first delicate point of our analysis: the problem comes from the fact that we have no control on the velocity fields $u_\veps$.
-Let us notice that this was not the case, for instance, in the work \cite{B-D_2003}: there, the presence of the laminar friction immediately ensured the uniform control of the rotation term.
+For the same reason, we resort to the notion of ``weak'' solution developed by Bresch, Desjardins and Lin (see Definition \ref{d:weak}); notice that this leads to handle new non-linear terms arising in the modified weak formulation of the momentum equation.